andrej-fischer/cloneHD/README.md

 populations, their copy number profiles, their B-allele status and all SNV genotypes with high resolution.

-filterHD is a general purpose probabilistic filtering algorithm for discrete data, similar to a Kalman filter.
+filterHD is a general purpose probabilistic filtering algorithm for one-dimensional discrete data, similar in spirit to a Kalman filter.
 It is a continuous state space Hidden Markov model with Poisson or Binomial emissions and a jump-diffusion propagator.
 It can be used for scale-free smoothing, fuzzy data segmentation and data filtering.